-The subordinated debt in 2008, in the amount of \$135,000,000, creditor JP.
-Morgan Capital Holdings Limited, Luxembourg, has been terminated and replaced by subordinated debt in the amount of €150,000,000, creditor J.P.
+Subordinated debt has been received in the amount of € 150,000,000, creditor J.P.
 Morgan International Finance Limited, Newark, Delaware, USA.
 It has been granted for a term of 30 years from Drawdown Date, December 21, 2009.
 The agreement may be terminated by giving notice of at least two years prior to the end of the Bank's fiscal year, however, it may be so terminated for the first time with effect from the end of the financial year ending on or after the fifth anniversary of said drawdown date.